Boats

 TOP SAFETY RULES ON THE LAKE:

-Safety is a top priority for the lake and key for all of us to enjoy our chosen activities.
+Safety is a top priority for the lake and is key for the enjoyment of all the lake activities.
 Lake Patrol monitors adherence to boating regulations and will issue citations for violations.

 • All watercrafts must follow a counterclockwise traffic pattern when outside the no-wake areas